Explainer

 Chips Dashboard

-The Chips Dashboard is the central hub for managing the Chips Printer and its connection to the Guac Photo Booth.
-It allows control of key features such as the firmware updates, printer settings, and print queue.
-Additionally, the Chips Dashboard enables wireless connections for the Chips Photo Booth printer.
+The Chips Dashboard is the central place to manage the Chips Printer and its connection to the Guac Photo Booth.
+It includes firmware updates, printer settings, print queue visibility, and wireless connection tools for the Chips Photo Booth printer.

-- Chips Firmware Update: The firmware manages both wired and wireless connections between the printer and the Guac Brain.
-Keeping the firmware updated ensures stable communication and printer functionality.
+- Chips Firmware Update: The firmware manages wired and wireless communication between the printer and the Guac Brain.
+Keeping firmware current helps maintain stable communication and printer performance.

-- Printer Settings: The Printer Settings section allows adjustment of media size, configuration of print options, and management of other printer-specific preferences to optimize printing performance.
+- Printer Settings: This section controls media size, print options, and other printer-specific preferences.

 Learn more about the Chips Dashboard.